frank038/Menu-Editor/README.md

 v.
 0.0.1

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY.
 Anyone can use and modified it for any purpose.
-Just remember the author.
+Just remember the author (in case of modification).

 A simple menu editor for Linux written in Python3/tkinter.